*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Every year, cash distributions are paid out in December and tax documentation is provided by February of the following year.

 AcreTrader has built its system with the goal of making it easier to invest in farmland.
-Their platform is very easy to use and comes with a lot of great features for its members.
-The research tools make it very easy for accredited investors to perform due diligence on potential investments.
+This investment platform is very easy to use and comes with a lot of great features for its members.
+The research tools available make it very easy for accredited investors to perform due diligence on potential investments.

 You can also rest easy knowing that AcreTrader turns down the majority of submissions for farmland for sale.
 Less than 1% of the deals that come across its plate end up on the site.

 Unfortunately, they're currently available to accredited investors only, though they have mentioned opening the platform up to all investors in the future.
 Other crowdfunding platforms like Fundrise allow anyone to invest whether they are accredited or not.

 All in all, AcreTrader is a unique platform that offers investors the chance to invest in farmland.
 If farmland interests you, then check out the platform by clicking the link below.